Skip to main content

 The Restrict User Deletion feature enhances data security and consistency in user management by preventing the deletion of user accounts across the application.
 This ensures:

-- Auditability & Traceability: User records remain intact for compliance and historical reference.
+• Auditability & Traceability: User records remain intact for compliance and historical reference.

-- Visibility: Administrators can view both active and inactive users at the organizational level.
+• Visibility: Administrators can view both active and inactive users at the organizational level.

-- User account deletion is disabled in both the User Interface and FHIR API.
+Notes: - User account deletion is disabled in both the User Interface and the FHIR API. - Hard deletion of user records is not allowed in OmegaAI.

 Activation & Deactivation of Users